Fine-tune and benchmark NVIDIA's GR00T N1.6 robotics foundation model on DGX Station

 NOTE

 This playbook uses 2000 steps to keep execution time under an hour.
-For production-quality results matching the published 97.65% success rate on LIBERO Spatial, increase to 20,000 steps by changing --max-steps 20000.
-Published results used batch size 640 across 8 GPUs (80 per GPU) — batch size 128 on a single GB300 exceeds the per-GPU batch size used in the published benchmarks.
+For production-quality results closer to the published 97.65% success rate on LIBERO Spatial, increase to 20,000 steps (--max-steps 20000).
+Published settings used batch size 640 across 8 GPUs — 128 on one GB300 exceeds the per-GPU batch in that reference.

 What the training flags mean: